hpehl/hpehl.github.com/source/_posts/2013-05-17-web-components.markdown

 - [Custom Elements](https://dvcs.w3.org/hg/webcomponents/raw-file/tip/spec/custom/index.html)
 - [HTML Imports](https://dvcs.w3.org/hg/webcomponents/raw-file/tip/spec/imports/index.html)

-If you think this is a long way of and available in a few years, then you're complete wrong!
+If you think this is a long way of and available in a few years, then you're completely wrong!
 You can use Web Components today.
 And they are already used by the browser vendors under the hood.
 This [article](http://glazkov.com/2011/01/14/what-the-heck-is-shadow-dom/) from
 [Dimitri Glazkov](http://glazkov.com/about/) opened my eyes.
 Many of the new HTML5 elements like